 The Indiva Facility consists of offices and approximately 30,000 square feet of licensed cannabis production and processing space.
-During the year ended December 31, 2019, the Company completed construction of its second and third phase of expansion, with capital investments totaling approximately \$11,900,000 to add approximately 19,000 square feet of cannabis production and processing space including equipment and licensed space for the production "Bhang®" licensed chocolates.
-The Company's investment also included a fourth phase, to add an additional 10,000 square feet of licensed production and processing space which will include an ethanol extraction system.
+During the year ended December 31, 2019, the Company completed construction of its second and third phase of expansion, with capital investments totaling approximately \$11,900,000, to add approximately 19,000 square feet of cannabis production and processing space including equipment and licensed space for the production of "Bhang®" licensed chocolates.
+The Company's investment also included a fourth phase, to add an additional 10,000 square feet of licensed production and processing space.

-On March 30, 2020, Health Canada approved the Company's licence amendment for phase four.
+On March 30, 2020, Health Canada approved an amendment to its Licence for phase four.
 With the receipt of this amendment, the Indiva Facility is now fully licensed with approximately 40,000 square feet of production and processing space.
-As of December 31, 2019, the costs to complete construction were approximately \$800,000.
-The Company anticipates commencing operations in phase four during Q2 2020.